throwrocks/throwrocks.github.io/fm-invoices/12-customer-adapter.markdown

 }
 ```

-Now let's flesh out `ViewHolder` class and the required methods and explain what their purpose is.
+Now let's flesh out the `ViewHolder` class and the required methods and explain what their purpose is.

 #### Complete the ViewHolder inner class